oliverphilcox/encore/README.md

 ## Usage
 - To run the code, first compile it using ```make clean; make```.
 You will need to edit the Makefile depending on your particular configurations.
 In particular, the Makefile has the options ```-DOPENMP``` to run with OpenMP support for parallization, ```-DFOURPCF``` to enable the 4PCF computation, ```-DPERIODIC``` to assume a periodic box geometry, and ```-DAVX``` to additionally compile the code using AVX instructions.
-- The main code can then be run using ```./npcf_estimator``` or ```./npcf_estimatorAVX```, if your machine has support for AVX instruction sets.
+- The main pair-counting code can then be run using ```./npcf_estimator``` or ```./npcf_estimatorAVX```, if your machine has support for AVX instruction sets.
 We recommend the latter option when running on clusters, as it gives significant speed-boosts for the 3PCF algorithm, for ell-max > 4.
 The code takes a number of input command-line options, described below.
+- For power-users, we also provide the ```run_npcf.csh``` script, which automates computation of the full NPCF (including edge-corrections), given data and a set of random catalogs.
+This can be run either from the terminal or with SLURM, and further documentation is provided at the top of the module.
 - Two key parameters are hard-coded in the ```npcf_estimator.cpp``` file for memory allocation reasons.
 These are ```ORDER``` (maximum ell used for the spherical harmonics) and ```NBIN``` (total number of linearly-spaced radial bins).
 There's also ```MAXTHREAD```, but that probably doesn't need to be changed.
 The code must be recompiled after changing any of these options.
 - The code has support for all ell up to ```MAXORDER=10```.
 - The output products are stored in the ```output/``` directory as ```.txt``` files.
 The format is described in the individual files: in general, they are arrays with the column and row specifying the radial and angular bin respectively.